 Azadegan Tea House

-This place is more than just a tea house but an absolute one-of-a-kind place.
+This place is more than just a tea house, but an absolute one-of-a-kind place.
 The whole interior is made up of original, authentic relics that usually would have ended up in a museum!
 From old photographs to lamps to antiques I wouldn’t even know the name of, you find them there!
-They serve delicious Persian food at affordable prices, and around lunchtime, its always buzzing.
+They serve delicious Persian food at affordable prices, and around lunchtime, it’s always buzzing.

 Grand Bazaar

-The Grand Bazaar of Isfahan stood really out to me because of its size and how you can see the men and women working on their craft, not posed!
+The Grand Bazaar of Isfahan stood out to me because of its size and how you can see the men and women working on their craft, not posed!
 Especially in the morning, you can see women painting ceramics near the Shah Mosque and it’s the prettiest thing!
 Strolling over this market is just one of the best things to really see the variety of beautiful artworks, rugs and carpets, spices and sweets there is to Iran!

 Naqsh-e Jahan Square

-Also known as Shah Square, Naqsh-e Jahan Square is the main tourist spot of Isfahan and a UNESCO World Heritage site.
+Also known as the Shah Square, Naqsh-e Jahan Square is the main tourist spot of Isfahan and a UNESCO World Heritage site.
 In Farsi, it means “The Image of the World” and the place really is always buzzing.
 Especially around sunset, many Iranians flock there for a picnic to enjoy the weather.
 Visit the square and go up to Aali Qapu Palace for some nice views of the square or head to Cafe Museum terrace to admire the view from above.

 Mollabashi Historical House